-Lets consider the Xenon Switching System.
+Lets consider a switching system.
 If the call occupancy on the system is much less than the maximum that could be handled and still calls are failing due to lack of space-slot resources, call processing subsystem will detect this condition and will trigger space-slot audit.
-The audit will run on the XEN and CAS processors cross-check if a space-slot that is busy at CAS actually has a corresponding call at XEN.
-If no active call is found on XEN for a space-slot, the audit will recheck the condition after a small delay for several times.
-If the inconsistency holds on every attempt, the space-slot resource is marked free at CAS.
+The audit will run on the Switching and Central processors cross-check if a space-slot that is busy at Central actually has a corresponding call at Switching.
+If no active call is found on Switching for a space-slot, the audit will recheck the condition after a small delay for several times.
+If the inconsistency holds on every attempt, the space-slot resource is marked free at Central.
 The audit performs several rechecks to eliminate the scenario in which the space-slot release message may be in transit.

 Whenever a task receives a message, it performs a series of defensive checks before processing it.
 The defensive checks should verify the consistency of the message as well as the internal state of the task.
 Exception handler should be invoked on defensive check failure.